 Cemetery burials were here by 1750 and the earliest surviving grave marker is John Nesbit, 1755.
-A collateral ancestor of John Knox (ca. 1513-1572) who established the Presbyterian Church in Scotland is buried in the cemetery, plus, veterans from all wars starting with the French & Indian War to the present.
+A collateral descendant of John Knox (ca 1513-1572) who established the Presbyterian Church in Scotland is buried in the cemetery, plus, veterans from all wars starting with the French & Indian War to the present.
 Ancestors of one US President and two Vice Presidents, a Civil War Surgeon, a US Congressman, and it is said four pirates, also are interred in our cemetery.

 Thyatira’s first permanent ordained minister was Dr. Samuel Eusebius McCorkle, a graduate of what became Princeton University.
 A son of the congregation, a founder of what became the University of NC (main quadrangle bears his name), McCorkle was one of 40 original trustees and Thyatira was the only congregation to contribute financially to the university, first state school to open (1794) in the nation.
 McCorkle served Thyatira 1777-1811.